spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-android-using-spokestack/index.md

 That wasn't so bad, was it?
 We're manually activating the ASR, but the configuration we've set up in the `Spokestack` class will handle deactivating it after speech stops.

-**Note**: We're using the on-device Android ASR here because it's the easiest way to demo ASR, _if it works_.
-Support for native speech recognition is very device-dependent; we've found it to work on Pixel 3 and Pixel 4 devices, but not many others.
-Spokestack integrates with [other ASR providers](/docs/Concepts/asr), but they tend to require separate accounts and credentials; see the document for more details.
+**Note**: We're using the Android ASR here because it's the easiest way to demo ASR, but it's not available on all devices.
+See our [ASR documentation](/docs/Concepts/asr') for more information on it and the other ASR providers Spokestack integrates with.

 Also note that [the Android emulator cannot record audio](https://developer.android.com/guide/topics/media/mediarecorder).
 You'll need to test ASR on a real device.